Muzan67/Alejandro-Cortez-React-Portfolio/README.md

 Use the navigation bar to navigate through different sections of my portfolio.
 Click on the various projects under "My Work" to navigate to their page.

-## Screenshots of Alejandro Cortez React Portfolio
+## Screenshot of Alejandro Cortez React Portfolio